 Ensure that the chain is correctly tensioned.
-A chain that is too tight can damage the bar tip sprocket, and a chain that is too slack causes severe wear and tear, which will result in a dimple just behind the bar tip.
-New chains are streched out and have to be tightened regularly the first minutes in operation.
-The chain should be tightened so that you can pull out the whole chain from the groove of the bar with your thumb and your forefinger.
+A chain that is too tight can damage the bar tip sprocket, and a chain that is too slack causes wear and tear, which will result in a dimple just behind the bar tip.
+New chains are streched out and have to be tightened regularly after the first cuts.
+The chain should be tightened such that you can pull out a drive link from the groove of the bar using your thumb and your forefinger.
 When you release it, it should snap back into place again.